nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 the only operation it's doing is pure software data conversion like DER, PEM, ...

 Security Middleware supports the following Secure Subsystem:
-*	SECO subsystem (limited to device supporting the SECO, e.g. i.MX8QXP).
+  - SECO subsystem (limited to device supporting the SECO, e.g. i.MX8QXP).
-*	TEE subsystem (OPTEE OS running in Trustzone secure world).
+  - TEE subsystem (OPTEE OS running in Trustzone secure world).
-* ELE subsystem (device supporting EdgeLock Enclave, e.g. i.MX8ULP, i.MX9x).
+  - ELE subsystem (device supporting EdgeLock Enclave, e.g. i.MX8ULP, i.MX9x).

 The package includes:
-*	SMW Library exposing SMW's APIs and ARM PSA APIs.
+  - SMW Library exposing SMW's APIs and ARM PSA APIs.
-*	PKCS#11 Library on top of the SMW Library.
+  - PKCS#11 Library on top of the SMW Library.
-*	Test suites: SMW test suites, PKCS#11 test suites.
+  - Test suites: SMW test suites, PKCS#11 test suites.

-This guide aims to explain how to build and integrate the Security Middleware Library.
+This guide describes how to use the Security Middleware Library and its APIs to perform cryptographic operations through the available Secure Subsystems.
+It covers library configuration, integration with Linux OS, and usage of PKCS#11 and TPM2 interfaces with CLI tools.

 # 2. Secure Subsystems versus Operations
 Following <a href="#table-secure-subsystem-vs-operations">Secure Subsystems vs